Do Dog Cooling Vests Help Summer Dogs?

 Cleaning

 A cooling jacket is something that gets a lot of use.
 Or at least Henry uses his a lot during the hot weather in the summer.
 So, I need a way to clean it quickly.
 As you can imagine, it can become sticky rather quickly.
-Most will need to be hand-washed.
+Most vests will say they are hand-wash only.
 However, I don’t have an issue with this requirement.

 Often I will wash it at night.
 I use a few drops of either fragrance-free laundry soap or more often a couple of drops of Blue Dawn dish soap.
 If Henry’s really done a number on his cooling jacket, I’ll add up to 1/4 cup of distilled vinegar.
 This will kill the stink and let it smell nice again.

 While the vest could still be wet by the next day, since it’s cooler inside I don’t worry about it.
-I simply wet it as I generally would and let him have at it again.
+I simply wet it as I generally would and put it on him again.

-Overwhelmed by the choices of cooling vests?
-This one is similar to Henry’s which keeps him cool.
+Are you overwhelmed by the choices of cooling vests?
+This one is similar to Henry’s, which keeps him cool.

 How do I use a cooling vest for my dog?